bjornmeansbear/lectureScripts/theLibreDesigner.md

 Free as in Freedom, not as in price!
 (Libre not Gratis) You can still charge money for F/LOS; the point is to not stop someone from doing what they want with a thing (like when you buy physical objects).
 The point is not to give everyting away and go broke and die destitute in the gutter.
 I'll try to point out as we go why this is useful.

-### So, what is the libre designer?
+### So, what is the libre designer

 I say "libre design" instead of "free design" for the same reason -- we don't want people to think that this design shouldn't cost anything; that it should be free to have done or to use; but that it should be about increasing people's freedoms, increasing liberty; not locking someone into a software or design ecosystem.
 Not prohibiting someone from doing what they need to do or want to do with a design tool; with a design.

 Basically I mean that the recipe for any design should be shared for anyone to use; and the software, tools, or equipment should be as shareable and attainable too (like you might still have to buy equipment; but ideally its "open" as well so that you can hack and customize and control physical and digital equipment the way you need to while executing the recipe the way you want as well).